rda0/ansible-role-iptables/README.markdown

 ## Custom rules

-Refer to `defaults/main/50-rules.yml` for a complete list of variables and their defaults.

-Use this to insert custom rules into chains.
+Use this to insert custom rules into tables.
+These rules are added at the very beginning of a table.
 Example:

 ```yaml
 iptables_rules_raw: